Upgrading from CloudShark 3.8 to 3.9

 Step 2.
 Install or Upgrade CloudShark

-To install or upgrade CloudShark, you will need the following:
+To upgrade CloudShark, you will need the following:

 - A upgrade license from QA Cafe Support

-Currently, CloudShark 3.9.4 only supports CentOS 7.
+CloudShark 3.9.5 requires a CentOS 7 Minimal installation.
 If you require CentOS 8 or RHEL 8 binaries, please contact support for an updated timeline.